 Now that you know what affiliate marketing is, let’s talk about how to become an affiliate marketer.
 There are many platforms that are available for you to join online.
 These platforms have various commissions for their marketers depending on the product they choose to advertise and the platform they choose to operate it from.
 Some affiliate marketing platforms are –

-Reseller Club – Reseller clubs is one of the largest reseller hosting sites in India.
+Reseller Club – Reseller clubs is one of the largest reseller hosting sites in the world.
 Here you can choose from a wide range of hosting products which is created for web developers and web designers.
-Earn anywhere between 2,000-8,000 rupees per referral.
-A referral is a link which has a time validity such as 60 days.
+Earn anywhere between 25-100$ per referral.
+A referral is a link that has a time validity such as 60 days.
 This link keeps a track of all the sales which were made by you in the past 60 months.

 Amazon Associates – Amazon is the largest e-commerce brand in the world.
 Becoming an amazon affiliate is easy, all you have to do is sign up using your existing amazon account.
 Customise your links by adding pictures which can help elevate your sale.
 Amazon affiliates earn anywhere between 0.2% to 10% based on the kind of product they’re marketing.
 A huge advantage of being an Amazon affiliate is, if a customer opens your link and is then taken to another product through your link, you will still get a commission on that product purchase because it was your link that helped make that purchase.

 vCommission – As one of the oldest affiliate networks in India, vCommission is working with some leading e-commerce websites such as Myntra, Snapdeal, and AliExpress with a strong affiliate base of over 18,000+ and has more than 14,000 publishers making it also India’s largest affiliate network platform in India.
 As a vCommission affiliate, you can earn a commission anywhere between 5,000-100 $.
 To be eligible for this platform, your content needs to be written only in English.